RV-3/alpha-omega/README.md

 ## Installation

 1. Install Python 3.8+ and `pip` if they are not already available.
-2. Install the project dependencies:
+2. Install the project dependencies.
+The `requirements.txt` file pins the exact versions of OpenAI and ReportLab used by this project:

    ```bash
    pip install -r requirements.txt